lostb1t/replex/README.md

 |--------------------------|------------|---------------------------------------------------------------------------|
 | REPLEX_HOST              | -      	| Plex target host to proxy                                             	|
 | REPLEX_INCLUDE_WATCHED   | false    	| If set to true, remove watched items from hubs.                        	|

+### Hub style

+You can change the hub style to hero elements by setting the label "REPLEXHERO" on an collection.